-- RG 16.25 We do not expect that an external administrator or controller will identify possible offences or misconduct in all appointments that would require them to lodge an initial statutory report.
+- RG 16.25 We do not expect that an external administrator or controller will identify possible reportable offences or misconduct in all appointments requiring them to lodge an initial statutory report.
 We consider that the mere fact that a company has failed does not in and of itself create evidence that an offence or misconduct has occurred. - RG 16.26 If the only issue identified by a liquidator is that the company may be unable to pay its unsecured creditors more than 50 cents in the dollar, the liquidator will need to lodge an initial statutory report only selecting this option (i.e. not selecting any offences) and complete the relevant questions.
+For further explanation, see Completing an initial statutory report through the ASIC Regulatory Portal (PDF 6.4 MB).